fnl/segtok/README.rst

 The segmenter provides functionality for splitting (Indo-European) text into sentences.
 The tokenizer provides functionality for splitting (Indo-European) sentences into words and symbols (collectively called *tokens*).
 Both modules can also be used from the command-line.
-While other Indo-European languages could work, it has only been designed with languages such as Spanish, English, German, Italian, or French in mind.
+While other Indo-European languages could work, it has only been designed with languages such as Spanish, English, and German in mind.
-Extending the provided functionality to more foreign languages (e.g., CJK) might be even trickier.
+For a more informed introduction to this tool, please read the article on my blog_.

 Install
 =======